 Some 32% of Lebanese are Christians, most followers of the Maronite tradition, followed by Greek Orthodox.
-Other Christians include Armenian Orthodox, Greek Catholics, Armenian Catholics, Syriac Orthodox, Syriac Catholics, Assyrians, Chaldeans, Copts, Protestants (primarily Presbyterians, Baptists, and Seventh-day Adventists), Roman Catholics, and members of The Church of Jesus Christ of Latter-day Saints.
-While Christians live across the country, they concentrate in the mountains north of Beirut marriage outside the faith.
-Knowledge of Druze beliefs and practices is reserved for the uqqal ("the wise"), a minority of followers, both men and women, who are initiated into the faith (see p.
-1 of Aesthetics and Recreation).
+Other Christians include Armenian Orthodox,

+Greek Catholics, Armenian Catholics, Syriac Orthodox, Syriac Catholics, Assyrians, Chaldeans, Copts, Protestants (primarily Presbyterians, Baptists, and Seventh-day Adventists), Roman Catholics, and members of The Church of Jesus Christ of Latterday Saints.
+While Christians live across the country, they concentrate in the mountains north of Beirut.